adrys-lab/access-log-monitor-service/README.md

 ![Architecture](./pic/high-level-architecture.jpg?raw=false "Architecture")

 * TimeLine order:
     * The Yellow side is the Asynchronous and Multi-Threading input access log parsing and dispatching to AMQ.
-    * The Green side is the Multi-Threading Routing and Persisting for each log line into DataBase.
+    * The Green side is the Stats part, with Multi-Threading Routing and computing for each log line.
-    * The Red side is the schedulers logic part
-        * Where log lines are retrieved (from DataBase), computed and Log Stats are created, to be saved into DataBase.
-        * Where Those Log Stats are retrieved (from DataBase) and computed to create the Alerts.
+    * The Red side is the Alert side, where Log Stats are handled and computed to create the Alerts.
         * Also both Stats and Alerts are dispatched to AMQ.
     * The Purple side Routes Stats and Alerts to the ExternalDispatchers implementations, which currently are Log and Json.